Mwxinnn/UniAS/readme.md

 For evaluation, add the path of weights in ```SAVER.RESUME_MODEL``` in ```configs```.

 ## Results
-Although not mentioned, we report the average results of three runs with different random seeds in our main paper.
-The implementation results of current random seed 133 is:
+The implementation results of current code is:

 |Dataset|pixel-AUC|pixel-AP|Dice|(image-AUC)|
 |---|---|---|---|---|